sysdiglabs/kube-apparmor-manager/README.md

 # kube-apparmor-manager
-Manage AppAmormor profiles for Kubernetes cluster
+Manage AppArmor profiles for Kubernetes cluster

 ## Behind the Scenes
 - `AppArmorProfile` CRD is created and `AppArmorProfile` objects are stored in etcd.